- Claiming a TPD Payout Through a Superannuation Fund

 - How long do you have away from work

-TPD Payouts are typically valued from $30,000 to over $500,000.
+A typical TPD payout is valued from $30,000 to over $500,000.
 However, some fortunate Australians can lodge multiple TPD claims.
-Furthermore, average lump sum payouts are generally higher than $200,000, with others higher than $1.5 million.
+Furthermore, average lump sums are generally higher than $200,000, with others higher than $1.5 million.

 Some Australian workers have a history of regularly changing jobs and often have more than one live superannuation account with multiple disability insurance policies.
-These fortunate people could make several claims, each assessed on merits.
+These fortunate people could make multiple claims, each assessed on merit.

 Can you claim multiple benefits?
 Splatt Lawyers will investigate your circumstances for free and let you know what you claim and your payout value.